paudebau/angular-directory/README.md

 ### Development

-In ease understanding of the code, this version does not respect *good practices* as far as AngularJS development would suggest.
+To ease understanding of the code, this version does not respect *good practices* as far as AngularJS development would suggest.
 Anyway, for a beginner, it is much easier to have everything within a single file.